 All law-related classes, courses and seminars delivered by the law school are eligible.
 There are no restrictions on the number of students registered in the course.
 There is no limit to the number of awards any one student can win.
 More information about The Center for Computer-Assisted Legal Instruction, or the CALI Excellence for the Future Award, can be found at www2.cali.org.

 Processing of Grades

 Grades are due to the Office of the Registrar three weeks after the date of the last examination.
 Ordinarily, grades are processed as they are received and post within two to three days.
 If the course falls under the mandatory or presumptive grade curve, grades are analyzed accordingly.
 If the grades meet the curve, they are processed.
-If not, grades are given to the Associate Dean for Academic Affairs for discussion with the appropriate faculty member.
+If not, grades are given to the Vice Dean for discussion with the appropriate faculty member.
 After the discrepancy is resolved, grades are processed.
-Once grades are processed, they are available to students through SUOnline.
+Once grades are processed, they are available to students through MySU.

-If a grade is incorrect due to a mathematical error on the part of the grader, the grade may be corrected at any time by a written statement from the faculty member to the Associate Dean for Academic Affairs.
+If a grade is incorrect due to a mathematical error on the part of the grader, the grade may be corrected at any time by a written statement from the faculty member to the Vice Dean.